 Good and warm

-Inside the glass cabin it is warm and warm, glass is heated, blown to the right size, and shaped by artisans with a long tradition in the work.
-"This job is rarely inherited for generations," says Bjørn Gjerde, while showing how the production process is going.
-A piece of glass attached to the bladder bar is heated, molded and finally released to cool slowly.
-The process takes a long time and requires good handling.
+Inside the glass cabin it is nice and warm, glass is heated, blown to the right size, and shaped by craftsmen with a long tradition in the work.
+"It is not uncommon for this job to be inherited for generations," says Bjørn Gjerde, while he shows how the production process takes place.
+A piece of glass attached to the blow rod, is heated, shaped and finally released to slowly cool.
+The process takes a long time and requires good handwork.

-The program until Christmas shows a number of activities, which include both music evening, opening of designer tables, Christmas workshop and Christmas concert with children's choir, opera and singing. - "The Christmas concert is based on the Journey to the Christmas Star, and then we get the visit of Hanne Krogh himself," - says Bjørn.
-The result also has a small cafe, where you can get Norway's best waffles, smile at Vivian Huse and swing two glasses of real home made jams.
+The program until Christmas shows a number of activities, which include both the music evening, opening of a designer table, Christmas workshop and Christmas concert with children's choir, opera and singing. - "The Christmas concert is based on Journey to the Christmas Star, and then we get a visit from Hanne Krogh herself," - says Bjørn.
+The show also has a small cafe, where you can get Norway's best waffles, smiles Vivian Huse and swings two glasses of real homemade jam.

 Covers Christmas table